WPChill/download-monitor/readme.txt

 == Changelog ==

+= 4.0.5: February 21, 2018 =
+* Tweak: Fixed a bug that caused the "Add file" button to not appear on the Add New Download screen.
+* Tweak: Fixed a bug that caused the crc32b hash not to be saved when adding a download via the 'Quick-add Download' option.

 = 4.0.4: February 19, 2018 =
 * Tweak: Fixed a bug where versions of draft and pending review downloads were not displayed in the backend.